 God of Isaac: the land, wherein thou sleepest, I will give to thee and to thy seed.
 And thy seed shall be as the dust of the earth: thou shalt spread abroad to the west, and to the east, and to the north, and to the south: and in thee and thy seed all the tribes of the earth shall be blessed.
 And I will be thy keeper whithersoever thou goest, and will bring thee back into this land: neither will I leave thee, till I shall have accomplished all that I have said.
 But thou.

 Ecce ascendimus Hierosolymam.
 AS:168; 1519:161r; 1531:99v.
+50 mandest to abstain from carnal food, may also cease from noxious vices.
+Through [Jesus Christ].

 Ps.
-Blessed be the Lord.
-XX.
+Blessed be the Lord. $69^$ .